oatlog/oatlog/doc/planning_report/main.typ

 Implementing e-matching as a relational query is algorithmically more efficient and has lower runtime in practice @relationalematching.

-=== Egglog and eqlog (2023)
+=== Egglog and eqlog (2023 @egglog @eqlog)

 Egglog @egglog and eqlog @eqlog are simultaneous independent discoveries of a unification between e-graphs and datalog.
-This yields a vastly improved computational complexity in comparison to egg, by allowing adding indices per node type and matching rewrite rules incrementally against only parts of the graph that have changed.
+This yields a vastly improved computational complexity in comparison to egg @egg, by allowing adding indices per node type and matching rewrite rules incrementally against only parts of the graph that have changed.
 A notable difference between the two is that egglog focuses on useability and has a dynamic REPL-style interface.
 Eqlog, on the other hand, is designed to be embedded into programs and processes rules at compile time.

-The egglog paper has a benchmark showing approximately a million e-nodes per second, improving from egg's about 100k e-nodes per second in that same benchmark.
+The egglog @egglog paper has a benchmark showing approximately a million e-nodes per second, improving from egg's @egg about 100k e-nodes per second in that same benchmark.

-=== Fast and optimal extraction and e-graphs as circuits (2024)
+=== Fast and optimal extraction and e-graphs as circuits (2024 @fastextract @egraphcircuit)

 E-graphs store an exponential number of equivalent expressions in a deduplicated manner but do not solve the problem of quickly extracting the optimal among them.
 The extraction problem is similar to